Adolphe Bridge spanning the Pétrusse valley with historic clock tower in Luxembourg City, Luxembourg

 Off-season (lower prices)

-Luxembourg City, Luxembourg is a Moderate destination perfect for culture and history.
+Luxembourg City, Luxembourg is a destination with a temperate climate, perfect for fortress valleys and EU institutions.
 The best time to visit is May, Jun, Jul, Aug, & Sep, when weather conditions are ideal.
-Budget travelers can explore from $69/day, while mid-range trips average $164/day.
+Budget travel costs around $120/day, while mid-range trips average $244/day.
 EU citizens need only ID.

 /day